Tianwan (Xu Shouhui): Background

 In the early 14th century, there were several rebellions against the Mongol-led Yuan dynasty in central China.
-A land registry revision announced in 1314 sparked a rebellion in Jiangxi, whose leader, Cai Wujiu, declared himself king.
-In the early 1320s, after floods and subsequent crop failures, a group of people who were labeled as bandits by the government began to move.
+A cadastral survey of southern landowners, announced in 1314, sparked a tax revolt in Jiangxi led by the self-declared king Cai Wujiu.
+In the early 1320s, after floods and subsequent crop failures, large numbers of refugees were labeled as bandits by the Yuan government.
 In 1325, Zhao Chousi led a rebellion in Xizhou, Henan.
-In 1337–38, another rebellion took place in Henan, specifically in Runing Prefecture, led by Hu Run'er.
+In 1337–38, Hu Run'er lef another rebellion in Runang, Henan.
 At the same time, Zhou Ziwang declared himself king of the state of Zhou on the border of Jiangxi and Hunan.

-In the 1330s, the opposition movement gained strength.
+In the 1330s, the opposition to the Yuan gained strength.
 Groups of dissatisfied individuals were brought together by their shared faith and millenarian beliefs, influenced by Manichaeism and Buddhism.
 These rebels believed in the arrival of the "King of Light" (Mingwang) on earth, who would purify the world of evil and overthrow the Yuan government.
 In Hubei, the movement was led by Zou Pusheng, a blacksmith, Xu Shouhui, a street vendor, and Peng Yingyu, a peasant and the ideological leader of the movement, as well as one of the leaders of the Zhou Ziwang rebellion.

 At the same time, Han Shantong, the leader of the White Lotus, was preparing for a rebellion in northern Anhui and eastern Henan.
 He formed a loose alliance with Peng.
 In 1351, Han's followers took advantage of the people's anger over the difficult conditions of canal repair and incited them to rebel in May, centered at Yingzhou in Anhui.
 The rebel army, known as the "Red Turban Army" (hongjin jun, shortened to "Red Army" in contemporary accounts), grew rapidly and extended its influence to the south of the metropolitan area (present-day Hebei) and western Shandong.